igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 It is possible to observe packet reordering near the edge of the square signal.
-A middle box might observe the signal and try to fix packet reordering that it can identify.
-Only a small fraction of reordering can be fixed using this method, and latency spin bit signal edge can be used for the same purpose.
+A middle box might observe the signal and try to fix packet reordering that it can identify, though only a small fraction of reordering can be fixed using this method.
+Latency spin bit signal edge can be used for the same purpose.

 # Security Considerations